Good for Novice Owners:

 - Average Lifespan: 12-13 years

-Miniature Australian Shepherd Mix Breed Profile
+Miniature Australian Shepherd Mix Dog Breed Information

 A Miniature Australian Shepherd Mix, or Miniature American Shepherd Mix, is a cross between a Mini Australian Shepherd, also called a Miniature American Shepherd, MAS, or Mini Aussie, and another dog breed.
 Because a mix can end up with any combination of traits from one or both parents, it’s important that you ask the breeder about the other parent breed.